Gambling and online casinos in Saudi Arabia

 - The Ministry of the Interior and the Sharia Police (Mutawa) are investigations into moral crimes.

-and providers are required to report attempts to bypass the lock.
+All sites with gambling content are automatically blocked, and providers are required to report attempts to bypass the blocking.

-Despite this, technical limitations are bypassed by Tor and cryptocurrency networks,
+Despite this, technical restrictions are bypassed by Tor and cryptocurrency networks, which makes control incomplete.

 Tourism and gray areas